-Complimentary Fishing Licenses
+Complimentary Recreational Tidal Fishing Licenses

-DNR is authorized to issue an annual complimentary recreational tidal fishing license to (1) the President of the United States; (2) the governor of any state; and (3) any out-of-state fish and game official.
-DNR also may issue a lifetime complimentary recreational tidal fishing license to (1) a Maryland resident who certifies that the resident is a former prisoner of war or a 100% service-connected disabled American veteran and (2) a nonresident who certifies that the nonresident is a former prisoner of war or a 100% service-connected disabled American veteran if the nonresident's state of residence extends similar, reciprocal privileges to former prisoners of war or disabled veterans from Maryland.
+A complimentary recreational tidal fishing license provides the license holder with the same privileges as a standard recreational tidal fishing license.
+DNR may issue an annual complimentary recreational tidal fishing license to (1) the President of the United States; (2) the governor of any state; and (3) any out-of-state fish and game official.

+DNR may also issue a lifetime complimentary recreational tidal fishing license to Maryland residents and out-of-state individuals who meet certain conditions.
+A Maryland resident may receive a lifetime complimentary recreational tidal fishing license if the resident is certified as (1) a former prisoner of war; (2) an American veteran who the U.S. Department of Veterans Affairs determines is unemployable;5 or (3) a 100% service-connected disabled American veteran.
+An out-of-state individual may receive a lifetime complimentary recreational tidal fishing license if (1) the individual certifies that the individual is a former prisoner of war, an American veteran who the U.S. Department of Veterans Affairs determines is unemployable, or a 100% service-connected disabled American veteran and (2) the individual's state of residence extends similar, reciprocal privileges to Maryland residents.
 There are no fees for the complimentary recreational tidal fishing licenses, and the licenses are not transferable.
 No more than 20 complimentary recreational tidal fishing licenses for each state other than Maryland may be outstanding at any one time.